-- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and only two presentations to an ED, while shingles presentations to sentinel GPs and EDs increased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations decreased slightly.
+The number of chickenpox and shingles presentations to EDs increased in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.